 When it comes to seasonal horror movies, there are two kinds of creepy - the Jason Voorhees/zombie creepy and the Boris Karloff-Vincent Price creepy.
 The latter is what I prefer, for it comes with a sly wink that lets you know when the bodies are counted yours won't be one of them.
 Price and Karloff make the viewer an insider, a friend in the RICHARD III tradition of horror.
 The horror of Karloff and Price in other words, is inclusive.
 Part of this comes with possessing the theatrical "voice" of villainy.
 As I live near the the Lee Strasberg School of Acting (just north of Union Sq.)
 I'm daily reminded of its slogan: "We entered the theater on the wings of a dream."
 Price, by contrast, enters our dreams on the wings of the theater.
 He dispels nightmares by the force of mellifluent theatrical ham diction; an inherent giddiness in his velvet voice makes him seem always as if it's somebody's special birthday and a surprise party is imminent.

-Voice is everything in a Price film; the more he talks the less scary the film, but the more fun.
-Jason would lose a lot of his menace if he spoke; imagine him making dumb bon mots through his hockey mask and half the horror is lost.
+By contrast Jason or Michael would lose a lot of their menace if they spoke.
 The silent treatment is scary, but it's a depressing kind of scary.
-With his faux- fiendish laugh Price really just pretends
+With his fiendish laugh Price really just pretends

 to be scary.
 He lets you in on the joke and in doing so eliminates

-"real" scariness, which is why his films are above all, delightful.
+"real" scariness of the slashers, which is why his films are above all, delightful, not traumatizing.
 The

 zombies of Romero and his imitators just eat you; unlike le gourmand